ronit019u/GitChecker/README.md

 # GitChecker 🔍

-An AI-powered tool that clones a public GitHub repo, finds real bugs related to a task you describe, and lets you pick one to fix — then verifies the fix by actually running your test suite inside an isolated Docker container.
+Agentic AI tool that clones a public GitHub repo, finds real bugs related to a task you describe, and lets you pick one to fix — then verifies the fix by actually running your test suite inside an isolated Docker container.

 **Live Demo:** [https://git-checker.vercel.app](https://git-checker.vercel.app) **Backend API:** [https://api.47-129-86-136.nip.io](https://api.47-129-86-136.nip.io)